I. What is a Prologue?

 V. Examples of Prologue in Pop Culture

-Once upon a time in a faraway land, a young prince lived in a shining castle… (Disney’s Beauty and the Beast)
+Once upon a time in a far away land, a young prince lived in a shining castle.
+Although he had everything his heart desired, the prince was spoiled, selfish and unkind.

-The opening scene of Disney’s Beauty and the Beast is a prologue.
-The movie shows a series of stained-glass windows while a narrator tells the story of how the prince was cursed and transformed into a beast.
-This prologue helps the audience understand what happens throughout the film – without it, we wouldn’t know the Beast’s story or why he was so desperate to earn Belle’s love.
+The prologue in Disney’s Beauty and the Beast tells the story of how the prince was cursed and transformed into a beast.
+This prologue helps the audience understand what happens throughout the story – without it, we wouldn’t know the Beast’s story or why he was so desperate to earn Belle’s love.

 VI.
 Related Terms